sgonzalainen/ACB/output/kmeans_clustering_10s.md

 Players in this cluster have great court vision and easily find a teammate to assist.
-Their pass skills outstands above other aspects like scoring.
-They mainly play outside the 3 point line.
+Their pass skills outstands above other aspects like scoring (high PC3).
+They mainly play outside the 3 point line (low PC1).
 Typically associated with the position of point guards.